jonsimonsen/Procap/README.md

 0.1
 ---

--Preliminary local installation of Highcharts (ignored in repo).
+-Preliminary local installation of Highcharts (ignored in repo). <br>
--Setup of GitHub repo with README and initial gitignore.
+-Setup of GitHub repo with README and initial gitignore. <br>